Pattern analysis in a benthic bacteria-nutrient system: Discussion

-In this paper we investigate the bacteria-nutrient system \eqref{dgl2} with respect to $\sigma$ and $\gamma$, which are the balancing rate of the nutrient and activity strength of bacteria and which regulate the strength of food supply and ingestion, respectively.
-To understand the long time behavior of this system, we study time independent solutions, which are also called equilibria, steady states, or stationary solutions.
+In this paper we investigated the bacteria-nutrient system \eqref{dgl2} with respect to $\sigma$ and $\gamma$, which are the balancing rate of the nutrient and activity strength of bacteria and which regulate the strength of food supply and ingestion, respectively.
+To understand the long time behavior of this system, we studied time independent solutions, which are also called equilibria, steady states, or stationary solutions.

-In \secref{sechom} we study such solutions with a spatial homogeneous distribution of bacteria and nutrients and also the stability of those stationary homogeneous states.
-We see that there is still one homogeneous steady state for great values of $\sigma$ and $\gamma$ and two stable homogeneous steady states, if $\gamma$ decreases.
+In \secref{sechom} we studied such solutions with a spatial homogeneous distribution of bacteria and nutrients and also the stability of those stationary homogeneous states.
+We saw that there is only one homogeneous steady state for large values of $\sigma$ and $\gamma$ and two stable homogeneous steady states if $\gamma$ decreases.
 One has a high bacteria population density and low nutrient concentration, while this is the opposite case for the other one.
-This is very useful to know, because if the bacteria population density is near the bacteria-poor homogeneous steady state, it can be possible to reach the bacteria-rich homogeneous steady state by putting bacteria into the sediment.
+This is a useful information, because if the bacteria population density is near the bacteria-poor homogeneous steady state, it can be possible to reach the bacteria-rich homogeneous steady state by putting bacteria into the sediment.
 Analogously it can be expected that a change from the bacteria-rich homogeneous steady state to the bacteria-poor one can be achieved by taking some bacteria away.
 These ideas do not hold for great values of $\gamma$ and $\sigma$.
 If we put bacteria into the system, we cannot expect that the system stays in this state for a long time, but falls back to the stable homogeneous steady state or to another stable steady state, which is not homogeneous.

-Furthermore, our analysis shows that there is still one stable positive stationary homogeneous state for all positive $\sigma$ and great values of $\gamma$.
+Our analyses has shown that there is only one stable positive stationary homogeneous state for all positive $\sigma$ and large values of $\gamma$.
 Thus we can conclude that very active bacteria populations track the homogeneous steady state for a slowly decreasing balancing rate $\sigma$ and furthermore that in this case the bacteria population density decreases, while the nutrient concentration increases.
 For smaller values of $\gamma$ we cannot predict this behavior from our analysis of homogeneous steady states, because the solution branch of the homogeneous steady state has Turing-unstable ranges.